lzlazmSylas/CS573-Final-Project-Proposal-Rough-Draft/README.md

 - Which state have highest total number of specific crimes in each year. (bar chart)
 - Which state have highest number of crimes for each type of crime. (pie chart)
 - What kind of crime take the largest precentage among the all kind of crimes for each year. (pie chart)
-- The more intuitive version of crime cases! (map cahrt)
+- How does total number of crimes occured in each state compare to each other?
+The more intuitive version of crime cases! (map cahrt)

 # Prototype
 **The first prototype(basic bar chart)**